-- Laser resurfacing – This procedure uses high intensity light energy to penetrate into the skin to remove the scar tissues.
+- Laser resurfacing – This procedure uses high-intensity light energy to penetrate into the skin to remove the scar tissues.
 It stimulates collagen production and improves all kinds of scars from any part of the body.
 It is known to improve the overall skin texture and erase the distortion caused by scars.
 It is typically implemented for keloid scars and the pockmarks of acne, but it also works on rolling scars, box scars and ice pick scars.

-- Microneedling Radiofrequency (MNRF) – Low voltage radio frequency waves are used to help remove the scars from the skin.
-The heat generated here, stimulates new collagen production and thus destroys the scarred tissues.
+- Microneedling Radiofrequency (MNRF) – Low voltage radiofrequency waves are used to help remove the scars from the skin.
+The heat generated here stimulates new collagen production and thus destroys the scarred tissues.
 This gives rejuvenated skin and thus reduces the appearance of the scars.

 - Dermabrasion – This procedure uses an electrical machine to exfoliate and effectively remove the epidermal layer of the skin.
 It is similar to sanding, and scars tend to become less obvious once the skin surface starts to heal.
 This can be painful and abrasive as well.

-- Excision – This procedure reduces the appearance of the scar by cutting it out and healing it using a pen sized punch, while using multiple layers of stitches, and thus ensuring that the scar is less noticeable.
+- Excision – This procedure reduces the appearance of the scar by cutting it out and healing it using a pen-sized punch, while using multiple layers of stitches, and thus ensuring that the scar is less noticeable.

 - Z-Plasty or W-Plasty – This technique surgically diminishes the visibility of the scar by changing its direction such that it naturally blends with the skin lines and creases.
-This procedure involves removing old scars and making new incisions on each side, while creating triangular flaps.
+This procedure involves removing old scars and making new incisions on each side while creating triangular flaps.
 These flaps cover the wounds and give them a Z pattern, which is then closed with stitches.

 - Dermal fillers – Fillers including hyaluronic acid are injected at the site of scar and this gives a quick resolution.
-This fills up the space for 6-8 months and slowly it gets digested by the enzymes in the body.
+This fills up space for 6-8 months and slowly it gets digested by the enzymes in the body.

-- Skin Grafting – This is complex surgical procedure that is usually used to treat severe scars.
+- Skin Grafting – This is a complex surgical procedure that is usually used to treat severe scars.
 It involves using skin from one part of the body to cover up the injured part of the body.
-Grafting involves using the skin from the fatty body parts, such as thighs, and transferring them to the scarred area.
+Grafting involves using the skin from the fatty body parts, such as thighs and transferring them to the scarred area.
 In some cases, the skin might not precisely match the texture of the surrounding skin.